 Unfortunately the Arbours Association is no longer offering Therapeutic Communities as part of its ongoing service.
 The Arbours therapeutic communities closed its doors in May 2020

-All of the houses are situated in quiet residential areas of north London.
-They are comfortably furnished and can accommodate up to eight residents in single rooms with communal rooms shared by everyone.
-When possible we try to ensure an even balance between male and female residents and we attempt to provide as wide a range and diversity of cultural and ethnic backgrounds as possible.
+Our houses were situated in quiet residential areas of north London.
+They were comfortably furnished and could accommodate up to eight residents in single rooms with communal rooms shared by everyone.
+When possible we tried to ensure an even balance between male and female residents and attempted to provide as wide a range and diversity of cultural and ethnic backgrounds as possible.

 - aims and objectives

 - staff support